What is Bit Depth?

 You won’t necessarily increase the quality of an image with higher radiometric resolution.

 It will result in a greater range of values for each pixel.
 But it also depends on spatial and spectral resolution.

-A sensor should have a balance between spectral, spatial and radiometric resolution.
+A sensor should have a balance between spectral, spatial, and radiometric resolution.

 With finer spatial resolution, less energy from the ground is detected per pixel.
-Smaller pixels means ground area decreases.
+Smaller pixels mean ground area decreases.
 There will be less upwelling energy back to the sensor.
 In this case, you’d have to broaden the wavelength range to increase the amount of energy detected.

 Each sensor has a specific objective.
 For example, smaller spatial resolution (bigger pixels) compensates pixel size but obtains greater spectral and radiometric resolution.